jaanli/jaan.io/about.md

 ---
 I'm a Physics PhD student at Princeton.
 I [model math equations in scientific papers](https://www.google-melange.com/gsoc/project/details/google/gsoc2014/jaanaltosaar/5741031244955648) in [David Blei](http://www.cs.princeton.edu/~blei/)'s group.
 My CV is at [jaan.io/cv](https://jaan.io/cv).

-I'm Estonian-Canadian.
-I graduated from [McGill](https://www.google.com/search?q=mcgill) in 2013.
+I'm Estonian-Canadian and graduated from [McGill](https://www.google.com/search?q=mcgill) in 2013.
 Outside of academia, I love volleyball, meditation,  music production, interaction design, and George Saunders.
-In 2014, I launched [Useful Science](http://usefulscience.org) with a group of friends.
+In 2014, I launched [Useful Science](http://usefulscience.org) with a group of friends – I hope you'll find a study on there that improves your life.

 The best way to reach me is by email at [altosaar@princeton.edu](mailto:altosaar@princeton.edu).
 Feel free to connect via: